-National Review: ACN Director of Outreach reflects on future of Christianity in Iraq
+National Review: ACN Outreach Director discusses Christianity in Iraq

 ON THE NIGHT of August 6, 2014, ISIS fighters swept through northern Iraq’s Nineveh Plains and drove more than 120,000 Christians into exile in Kurdistan.
 Five years later, ISIS has been ousted, and a measure of stability has returned to the region.